Responsible hosting in Dubai

 Some of the laws that may apply to you are complicated.
 We are providing the links and suggestions below to get you started.
 To be clear: this is not legal advice – it is only a starting point for your research.
 We have not independently verified the links provided, so even when a website or guide is provided by a government agency, you should confirm its accuracy.
 If you have questions, you should contact the appropriate government department, Dubai Municipality, DTCM or other agency directly, or get a local legal advisor or accountant to advise you.

-Hosting in Dubai:
+Hosting in Dubai

+If you are an individual owner, you are allowed to register and manage up to 8 units at the same time.
+If you wish to manage more units, you need to register a company and obtain the proper trade license issued by the Dubai Department of Economic Development (DED).
 If you are a professional operator (i.e. a corporate entity) then you will also need to be licensed by the Dubai Department of Economic Development.
 You would be expected to have qualifications or experience in hospitality.

 Currently there are no personal taxes in Dubai and in general terms there are no corporate taxes under Dubai law (with limited exceptions for the energy and banking industries).
 The tax position is subject to change at any time.
 You should monitor the situation and take professional advice if needed.

 Check any leases, contracts or regulations relating to your building to make sure there is no prohibition against subletting – or any other restriction against hosting.
 Read your lease agreement and check with your landlord and mortgage lender if applicable.
 If you are a tenant then you should apply for a No Objection Certificate from your landlord.
+As a tenant, you will be allowed one permit only as a host.

 You may consider adding a rider to your tenancy or mortgage agreement that addresses the concerns of these parties and outlines the responsibilities and liabilities of all parties.